Hosting and bandwidth provided by MacAce.net.

 "Hack" Options for Incompatible Macs

-As first reported by the well respected hacker, Netkas, and spotted by HardMac, the final version of Mac OS X 10.7 "Lion" has a Finder that only runs in 64-bit mode, and as a result, the software cannot be "hacked" to install on Core Solo or Core Duo-based Macs, as these are 32-bit processors.
+As first reported by the well respected hacker, Netkas, the final version of Mac OS X 10.7 "Lion" has a Finder that only runs in 64-bit mode, and as a result, the software cannot be "hacked" to install on Core Solo or Core Duo-based Macs, as these are 32-bit processors.
 Earlier developer's preview releases had a Finder capable of running in 32-bit mode and it could be "forced" to install on these unsupported models, but it is no longer a feasible option.

 However, as first reported by XLR8YourMac -- although Apple does not support such upgrades and it may not be cost-effective -- it still is possible to "hack" the Core Solo and Core Duo Mac mini and iMac models by upgrading the processor to a Core 2 Duo and then installing OS X Lion.